JTonyC/Dayz_Mod_Copy_To_Server_Script/README.md

 Example
 .\Dayz_Mod_Copy.ps1 -ModHTMLFile "Dayz_Mods.html" -UNCPathToServerRoot '\\Yourserveripaddress\sharename\steamCMD\Games\Dayz\DayzServer'

-This may prompt you for credentials if your current credentials do not have access to the share.
+If you don't have access to the UNC path, you will be prompted for credentials.
+Once entered, the IPC$ share will be silently mapped and a restest will take place.
+If this fails, then you'll need to look at what was entered for the UNC path to make sure its accurate or check your network credentials.

-Once entered, the script will proceed to upload the mods spoecified in the mods list.
+The script will then look to see if the mods list is present in the same directory.
+If it is then the script will proceed to upload mods to the root of the Dayz Dedicated Server install Folder.
+(This is not the host root, it is specifically the Dayz Server install root, as specified by the UNC path you provided.)